Lakkomata: Geography

-Lakkomata is located in the upper valley of the river Peiros, at the northwestern foot of the mountain Erymanthos, at an elevation of 610 m above sea level.
-It is 11 km southeast of Chalandritsa, 25 km southeast of Patras and 22 km west of Kalavryta.
+Lakkomata is located in the upper valley of the river Peiros, at the northeast foot of the mountain Erymanthos, at an elevation of 610 m above sea level.
+It is 11 km southeast of Chalandritsa, 25 km southeast of Patras and 21 km west of Kalavryta.

 History

 The village was mentioned in a 1700 Venetian text by Grimani under the name "Licomati di Nexero" (Λυκομάτι Νεζερού) and had 129 inhabitants.
 After the Greek War of Independence, it became part of the municipality of Nezera in 1835.
 That municipality was dissolved in 1841 and Lakkomata became part of the municipality of Fares.
 It became an independent community in 1912.
 In 1997 under the Kapodistrias reform, it became part of the municipality of Farres, which became part of the municipality of Erymanthos in 2011.